Pai3141/CrystalLaser/docs/README.md

       name: CrystalLaser
       tagline: Leading the Future of Laser Acupuncture
       text: The wise physician treats the root cause of illness, not just its symptoms.
-#  -
-#    type: Product

-  -
+  - type: Custom
-    type: image-text
+  - type: image-text
-    title: 便携式激光针灸仪
-    description: 便携式激光针灸仪有多种款式和型号，可以根据不同的需求进行选择，通过照射穴位，调节身体的气血运行，可以缓解身体的各种不适症状，如颈椎病、肩周炎、腰椎间盘突出等，同时也有助于提高免疫力、促进血液循环等，以此来达到最佳的治疗效果。
+    title: Portable Laser Acupuncture Device
+    description: The portable laser acupuncture device comes in various styles and models, designed to meet different needs.
+It uses laser light to stimulate acupuncture points, improving Qi and blood circulation while relieving discomforts like cervical spondylosis, frozen shoulder, and lumbar disc herniation.
+It also boosts immunity and promotes blood flow for effective therapy.
     image: ./product/zhenjiuyi.png
     list:
-      - title: 特点
+      - title: Features
         description:
-          - 多种款式和型号可选，适应不同需求。
-          - 通过激光照射刺激穴位，改善气血运行，缓解各种不适症状。
-          - 便捷易用，无需专业医师操作，适合家庭和个人使用。
-          - 提高免疫力，促进血液循环，有效增强身体自我修复能力。
+          - Multiple styles and models to suit different needs.
+          - Uses laser light to stimulate acupuncture points, improving circulation and alleviating discomfort.
+          - Easy to use, no professional required, ideal for home use.
+          - Boosts immunity and enhances the body’s self-repair capabilities.
-      - title: 操作
+      - title: Operation
         description:
-          - 根据个人需求选择合适的型号和模式，方便快捷进行治疗。
-          - 使用时将设备对准需要治疗的部位，激光照射穴位，通过气血调节达到治疗效果。
-          - 操作简单，非专业人员也能轻松上手，随时随地进行自我治疗。
+          - Choose the appropriate model for efficient treatment.
+          - Position the device on the treatment area and use laser light to stimulate acupuncture points.
+          - Simple to use, no professional skills needed for self-treatment.
-      - title: 适用范围
+      - title: Scope of Use
         description:
-          - 适用于缓解颈椎病、肩周炎、腰椎间盘突出、关节痛等常见的慢性病症。
-          - 适合办公室人群、老年人、运动员等需要缓解身体不适或加速恢复的人群。
-          - 可用于提升免疫力、促进血液循环，增强体力，维持身体健康。
-  -
+          - Relieves chronic conditions like cervical spondylosis, frozen shoulder, and lumbar disc herniation.
+          - Suitable for office workers, elderly, athletes, and anyone seeking relief.
+          - Promotes immunity, circulation, and physical strength for overall health.

-    type: image-text
+  - type: image-text
-    title: 激光针灸物理吸盘
-    description: 激光针灸物理吸盘是一种传统的中医治疗器材，该产品采用优质材料制作，安全无害，并且使用寿命长。通过负压作用，将吸盘吸附于皮肤表面，通过激光刺激穴位，改善身体气血循环，缓解身体各种不适症状，如疲劳、肌肉疼痛等。
+    title: Laser Acupuncture Physical Suction Cup
+    description: The laser acupuncture physical suction cup is a traditional Chinese device made from high-quality, durable materials.
+It uses negative pressure to attach to the skin, and laser light stimulates acupuncture points, improving Qi and blood flow while relieving fatigue and muscle pain.
     image: ./product/wulixipang.png
     list:
-      - title: 特点
+      - title: Features
         description:
-          - 操作简单，适用范围广，能够对多个部位进行同时理疗。
-          - 可以根据个人需求选择不同规格和吸力大小的吸盘，满足不同的理疗需求。
-          - 无需专业医师操作，即使是初学者也能轻松掌握。
-          - 便于携带和存储，方便随时使用。
+          - Easy to use and suitable for multiple treatment areas.
+          - Suction cups in various sizes and strengths for customizable therapy.
+          - No medical expertise required, even beginners can use it.
+          - Portable and easy to store for convenient use anytime, anywhere.
-      - title: 操作
+      - title: Operation
         description:
-          - 将吸盘放置于需要治疗的部位，通过负压作用吸附在皮肤表面。
-          - 激光针灸治疗过程中，通过激光刺激穴位，帮助改善气血循环，缓解肌肉疼痛等不适。
-          - 使用简单，无需专业技能即可操作，用户可以轻松完成理疗。
+          - Attach the suction cup to the treatment area using negative pressure.
+          - Laser light stimulates acupuncture points, improving circulation and relieving discomfort.
+          - Simple to operate, no professional skills required.
-      - title: 适用范围
+      - title: Scope of Use
         description:
-          - 适用于疲劳、肌肉疼痛、肩颈酸痛、腰背不适等症状。
-          - 可广泛应用于家庭、办公室、旅行等场合，适合任何希望缓解身体不适的人群。
-          - 特别适用于日常疲劳、运动后恢复、老年人保健等多种场合。

-  -
-    type: Goods
+          - Relieves fatigue, muscle pain, neck and shoulder soreness, and lower back discomfort.
+          - Can be used at home, in the office, or while traveling.
+          - Ideal for daily fatigue, post-exercise recovery, and elderly care.

-  -
+  - type: GoodsEng
-    type: features
+  - type: features
     features:
-      -
-        title: Insomnia and dreaminess
+      - title: Insomnia and Dreaminess
         icon: svg-spinners:wind-toy
         link: '/'
         details: Insomnia is the result of insufficient or poor sleep quality, while dreaminess is a manifestation of blurred consciousness and weakened ability to perceive reality.
-      -
-        title: Diarrhea
+      - title: Diarrhea
         icon: healthicons:diarrhea-outline
         link: '/'
-        details: Diarrhea refers to an increase in the frequency of bowel movements and the resulting stool becoming more watery or watery, usually accompanied by abdominal discomfort.
-The duration of diarrhea can be acute or chronic.
+        details: Diarrhea refers to an increase in the frequency of bowel movements, and the resulting stool becoming more watery or liquid, usually accompanied by abdominal discomfort.
+Diarrhea can be either acute or chronic.
-      -
-        title: Cough
+      - title: Cough
         icon: healthicons:coughing-24px
         link: '/'
-        details: Coughing is a common physiological reaction that can be acute or chronic, usually caused by infection, allergies, chronic diseases, or environmental factors
+        details: Coughing is a common physiological response, which can be either acute or chronic, usually caused by infections, allergies, chronic diseases, or environmental factors.
-      -
-        title: Menstrual disorders
+      - title: Menstrual Disorders
         icon: healthicons:mental-disorders-outline
         link: '/'
-        details: Menstrual disorders refer to abnormalities in the menstrual cycle, menstrual flow, and other aspects, usually manifested as symptoms such as excessive or insufficient menstruation, irregular cycles, or lack of menstruation.
+        details: Menstrual disorders refer to abnormalities in the menstrual cycle, menstrual flow, or other aspects, often manifested as excessive or insufficient menstruation, irregular cycles, or absence of menstruation.
-      -
-        title: Chronic gastritis
+      - title: Chronic Gastritis
         icon: material-symbols:chronic-outline
         link: '/'
-        details: Chronic gastritis refers to the long-term inflammation of the gastric mucosa, which may be caused by various factors and is usually accompanied by symptoms such as stomach pain, indigestion, nausea, and bloating.
+        details: Chronic gastritis refers to long-term inflammation of the gastric mucosa, which may be caused by various factors, and is usually accompanied by symptoms such as stomach pain, indigestion, nausea, and bloating.
-      -
-        title: Body aches and pains
+      - title: Body Aches and Pains
         icon: healthicons:back-pain-24px
         link: '/'
-        details: Body aches and pains refer to pain or discomfort in the muscles, joints, or bones of the body, usually accompanied by feelings of fatigue, stiffness, tenderness, and other sensations.
+        details: Body aches and pains refer to discomfort or pain in muscles, joints, or bones, often accompanied by fatigue, stiffness, tenderness, and other sensations.
 ---